 It is important that you catch and properly dispose of all coolant that you drain from the vehicle.
 Aside from being damaging to the environment, the coolant is highly toxic to humans and animals.

 6. Drain the radiators

 Remove the push clip holding the rubber shroud in place over the drain plug.
-Take a spare piece of ¼” rubber hose and attach to the bottom nipple on the drain (Fig 2).
+Take a spare piece of ¼” rubber hose and attach it to the bottom nipple on the drain (Fig 2).
 Make sure to have two buckets necessary to catch the coolant.
 Using a pair of pliers loosen the drain plug on the secondary and main radiators (Fig 3).

 7. Remove the trans cooler

 Unbolt the 2 x 10mm bolts attaching the trans cooler bracket to the core support.
 Remove trans cooler and carefully let it hang to the side.